Become a host family with us!

 - Include your student in family activities.

-- Host should refrain from discussing Religion and respect the Religious beliefs and background of the student.
+- The host should refrain from discussing Religion and respect the Religious beliefs and background of the student.

 *Note: for students under 18 an adult should be present from when the student arrives home in the evening